 If you have any questions about health support or accommodations available at DIS, please reach out to us.

 Does DIS have any recommendations for arranging travel to Scandinavia?

 Start to explore flight options and airline cancellation and change policies in order to make a judgement about when feels like the best time for you to book your flight.
 In your research, take time to also review travel insurance options, and the airline’s protocols on COVID-19.
-DIS recommends waiting to book your flight until closer to your departure for Scandinavia, when we’ll be able to advise on best routes to avoid delays in your travel based on the latest border policies.
+DIS recommends waiting to book your flight until within a few months of your departure for Scandinavia, just in case your plans change.

 When the time comes, here are a few other recommendations: